QiCai1995/NLP_Twitter_Sentiment/README.md

 In today's interconnected world, social media has a profound impact not only on individuals but also on businesses' day-to-day operations.
 It has become essential for companies to understand public opinion about their products and brand, and swiftly adapt to changing trends in order to stay relevant and achieve financial success.

-Major companies like Apple and Google leverage events like Apple's WWDC and Google's I/O to unveil new products, software updates, and share their future visions.
+Major companies like Apple and Google leverage events like Apple's WWDC and Google's I/O to unveil new products, and software updates, and share their future visions.
 These events provide valuable opportunities for marketing teams to assess interest and gather insights from the public.
 Additionally, conferences attended by senior leadership offer chances to engage with fans and provide glimpses of what lies ahead.
 These occasions are ideal for companies to monitor public sentiment and gauge the reception of their announcements.

 Among the various mediums available, Twitter stands out as a powerful resource for businesses to understand public opinion.
 With millions of users sharing their thoughts on diverse topics every day, Twitter provides a wealth of information for companies.
 In this project, we have been contracted by Apple to conduct sentiment analysis on tweets related to the SXSW (South by Southwest) Conference.
 Our analysis will address the following key questions:

-What specific aspects of Apple products are mentioned in tweets expressing positive and negative sentiment?
+What specific aspects of Apple products are mentioned in tweets expressing positive and negative sentiments?

 Can we extract valuable insights from the tweets to understand customer preferences, product pain points, or areas for improvement?